zoeabryant/ma-student-directory/README.md

 ### Day 4 - directory4.rb
 Day 4 we are focussing on something other than student directory.
 I'm paired with Toan (@yoshdog), who showed me how to use the Date object to check months and sort the students by cohort so I could make this version awesome.

+## Day 5 - directory5/
+Introduction to TDD - Test Driven Development - Is a rocky one.
+I'm paired with Catharina (@CatharinaLD) and we work through the basics of rspec.

 How to use
 ----------
 ```shell